william-santini/WiSSkHy/README.md

 It provides a complete workflow to support hydrological services and researchers, including:

-- Data import & storage in a local SQLite database
+📥 Data import & storage in a local SQLite database

-- Database management (visualize, add, or delete tables and fields)
+🗂️ Database management (visualize, add, or delete tables and fields)

-- Data cleaning
+🧹 Data cleaning

-- Data wrangling
+🔄 Data wrangling

-- Data visualization & exploration (interactive plots and tables)
+📊 Data visualization & exploration (interactive plots and tables)

-- Data analysis (suite of tools)
+⚙️ Data processing and analysis with a suite of tools for:

+📈 Rating curves

+🌊 ADCP measurements

+⚖️ Solid gauging

-  - Flux calculation
+🔄 Flux calculation

+🛰️ Remote sensing data processing

+🧪 Geochemistry

-- Data export to .csv, .xlsx, etc.
+📤 Data export to .csv, .xlsx, etc.

-- Automated report generation in LaTeX and HTML
+📝 Automated report generation in LaTeX and HTML

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)